A great way to assess how your package performs

 At 10 feet away, make sure your brand is clear and easy to identify while in a shelf set.

-Partner, Explorer Research
+President, Explorer Research